🗓️ Day 1 – Hello Hanoi! First Impressions & Historical Sights

 From the Presidential Palace, we took another Grab ride (around 5–7 minutes) to the Imperial Citadel of Thang Long, a UNESCO World Heritage Site and one of the most fascinating stops of our day.

 The citadel served as Vietnam’s political center for over a millennium, and it shows in the variety of architectural styles, ancient relics, and layers of history on display.
-We wandered through old gates, open courtyards, and even explored a well-preserved wartime bunker from the Vietnam War.
+We explore through old gates, open courtyards, and even explored a well-preserved wartime bunker from the Vietnam War.
 The grounds were peaceful and uncrowded, giving us time to appreciate the significance of the site at our own pace.

 📍Imperial Citadel of Thang Long in Google Maps